-The Dynamic Systems Development Method (DSDM) approach is more defined in its structure than the other methodologies, and it has several roles, such as technical coordinators, business ambassadors and project managers.
-However, considering its framework for project management and delivery, it is similar to the other Agile methodologies, emphasising user involvement, team collaboration and frequent deliveries.
+The Dynamic Systems Development Method (DSDM) approach is more defined in its structure than the other methodologies, and it has several roles, such as technical coordinators, business ambassadors, and project managers.
+However, considering its framework for project management and delivery, it is similar to the other Agile methodologies, emphasizing user involvement, team collaboration, and frequent deliveries.

 It encourages developers to build quickly and enables the possibility to incorporate changes in the UI design through iterative development.
 However, businesses should consider its cost to implement, which can be significant.